 - Mahasthangarh – The Oldest known city in Bangladesh, dated back to the 3rd century B.C.

-Front view of Tajhat Palace. ©Photo Credit: Raw Hasan
+A front view of Tajhat Palace (Jamidar Bari) in Rangpur. © Photo Credit: Raw Hasan

 Tourist places in Rangpur Region